Medically reviewed by Drugs.com. Last updated on Jul 1, 2022.

 - Seizures with or without fever within 3 days.

 A review by the Institute of Medicine found evidence for a causal relation between tetanus toxoid and both brachial neuritis and Guillain-Barré syndrome.
-(2) If Guillain-Barré syndrome occurred within 6 weeks of receipt of prior vaccine containing tetanus toxoid, the decision to give Daptacel vaccine or any vaccine containing tetanus toxoid should be based on careful consideration of the potential benefits and possible risks.
-(1)
+(1) If Guillain-Barré syndrome occurred within 6 weeks of receipt of a prior vaccine containing tetanus toxoid, the risk for Guillain-Barré syndrome may be increased following Daptacel.

-For infants or children with a history of previous seizures, an appropriate antipyretic may be administered (in the dosage recommended in its prescribing information) at the time of vaccination with a vaccine containing an acellular pertussis component (including Daptacel vaccine) and for the following 24 hours, to reduce the possibility of post-vaccination fever.
-(1)
+For infants or children with a history of previous seizures, an appropriate antipyretic may be administered (in the dosage recommended in its prescribing information) at the time of vaccination with a vaccine containing an acellular pertussis component (including Daptacel) and for the following 24 hours, to reduce the possibility of post-vaccination fever.

-Vaccination with Daptacel vaccine may not protect all individuals.
+Vaccination with Daptacel may not protect all individuals.

 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a vaccine cannot be directly compared to rates in the clinical trials of another vaccine and may not reflect the rates observed in practice.
 The adverse reaction information from clinical trials does, however, provide a basis for identifying the adverse events that appear to be related to vaccine use and for approximating rates of those events.